Xemil85/weatherapp/README.md

 `yarn install`

 before we start backend we have to make .env file and needed variables are .env.example file. <br>
-Most important variable is `WEATHERKEY` that you can get openweathermap website but you need to sign up. https://openweathermap.org/
+Most important variable is `WEATHERKEY` that you can get openweathermap website but you need to sign up to get API key. https://openweathermap.org/